Our people

 Senior Associate

 Matthew Butlin is a policy adviser with deep and broad expertise in public policy development and review, regulation and organisation effectiveness.
-He has advised governments, public and private sector CEO's during a long and distinguished career in both private and public sectors.
+He has advised governments and public and private sector CEO's during a long and distinguished career in both private and public sectors.

 About Matthew

-From 2008 to 2015, Matthew was the Chair of the Victorian Competition and Efficiency Commission where he was an independent advisor to the Victorian Government on regulatory and policy issues.
-At VCEC he delivered 12 public inquiries including on local government regulation, environmental regulation, a State-based reform agenda, school autonomy and Victoria’s regulatory framework.
+From 2008 to 2015, Matthew was the Chair of the Victorian Competition and Efficiency Commission (VCEC) where he was an independent advisor to the Victorian Government on regulatory, economic and policy issues.
+At VCEC his many public inquiries included local government regulation, environmental regulation, a State-based reform agenda, school autonomy and Victoria’s regulatory framework.
 He was also accountable for Victoria’s regulatory impact assessment system, which saved Victoria more than $1.6 billion in avoided regulatory inefficiencies during that period.

-Matthew’s career prior to joining the Victorian public sector includes being a Commissioner of the Productivity Commission where he undertook two reviews of the cutting the burden of regulation (manufacturing and wholesale/retail trade sectors).
-His private sector experience includes senior executive roles in CRA Ltd (now Rio Tinto), Newcrest Mining and management consulting.
-His public sector experience also includes senior roles in the Commonwealth, including Prime Minister and Cabinet, the Treasury and Employment, Education and Training.
+Matthew’s career prior to joining the Victorian public sector includes being a Commissioner of the Productivity Commission and senior executive roles in CRA Ltd (now Rio Tinto), Newcrest Mining and management consulting.
+He also has held senior roles in the Commonwealth, including Prime Minister and Cabinet, the Treasury and the Department of Employment, Education and Training.

-Matthew holds a first class honours degree in economics from the Australian National University and a doctorate from the Massachusetts Institute of Technology.
+Matthew holds a first class honours degree in economics from the Australian National University and a doctorate in Economics from the Massachusetts Institute of Technology.
+He was made a Member of the Order of Australia in the King’s Birthday honours in 2023 for services to economic and social research and for public policy.